material-motion/material-motion/concepts/patterns/plan-fulfillment.md

     # Reusing an Plan on a second target
     target2.addPlan(draggable)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given `{ x, y }` coordinate.
-Whether this happens on release or at all times is an implementation detail of the Plan's fulfillment. `target2` is simply expected to be draggable.
+Whether this happens on release or at all times is an implementation detail of the Plan's fulfillment. `target2` is expected to be draggable.

 ### Fulfillment of a Plan